This post may contain affiliate links, please see my disclosure policy for details.

 10+ Ways to Figure out if Chicks will be Hens or Roosters

-There's nothing visually noticeable on the outside as far as the organs go, so it's not possible to just "look between the legs" like you might be able to do to sex a kitten or puppy.
+There's nothing visually noticeable on the outside as far as the organs go, so it's not possible to just "look between the legs" like you might be able to do to sex a kitten or puppy or newborn human baby.

-There are a couple of visual cues on other parts of the body, but I usually wouldn't even try to guess until the chick is at least 8 or 10 weeks old, and even then that's all I would really be doing is guessing.
+While there are a couple of visual cues on other parts of the body of baby poultry that can be used to try to determine the sex, I usually wouldn't even try to guess until the chick is at least 8 or 10 weeks old, and even then that's all I would really be doing - is guessing.

 Vent Sexing Chicks | Leave it to the Professionals

-As I mentioned, the most accurate way to figure out if chicks will be hens or roosters is to vent sex them (or stick to breeds that are color-sexed, meaning that male chicks hatch out a different color than female chicks)
+As I mentioned above, the most accurate way to figure out if chicks will be hens or roosters is to vent sex them.

-All the chick hatcheries have professional chick vent sexers who get it right more than 90% of the time, but for us backyard enthusiasts, chick vent sexing just isn't something we can realistically do.
+All the chick hatcheries have professional chick vent sexers (yes, that is actually a legit job!) who get it right more than 90% of the time, but for us backyard enthusiasts, chick vent sexing just isn't something we can realistically do.

 You can easily injure a chick if you don't know what you are doing, so vent sexing is really best left to the professionals.